1. To begin installation of your Mustang Fuel Tank Kit

 3. You can raise the rear of the vehicle by placing a block of wood on the jack and placing it under the pumpkin of the Mustang rear differential

 4. Position the jack stands under the rear axle, between the wheel and the pumpkin on each side.

 5. Start by draining any remaining fuel from the tank.
 It is best to plan ahead and run the fuel down, as low as possible, before attempting to replace the tank.
 Otherwise, you need to make sure you have gas cans to hold up to 16 gallons of gas.

-There are three ways in which to drain the tank, which is important for installation of Mustang fuel tank kits
+There are three ways in which to drain the tank, which is important for the installation of Mustang fuel tank kits.

 - a.
 If you have a drain plug, this is the most convenient way to drain the fuel.
 The drain plug is located on the bottom corner of the tank, on the passenger side, close to the shocks.